-- eat foods that are high in fibre, such as wholemeal breads, wholegrain cereals, fruit and vegetables, and pulses such as beans and lentils (find out more about healthy eating in pregnancy)
+- eating foods that are high in fibre, such as wholemeal breads and cereals, fruit and vegetables, and pulses, such as beans and lentils (read more about healthy eating in pregnancy)

-- exercise regularly to keep your muscles toned (find out more about exercise in pregnancy)
+- exercising regularly to keep your muscles toned (read more about exercise in pregnancy)

 - drinking plenty of water

-- avoid iron supplements as they can make you constipated – ask your doctor if you can manage without them or change to a different type
+- avoiding iron supplements, as they can make you constipated – ask your doctor if you can manage without them or change to a different type

-You can find out more about the symptoms of constipation and treatment of constipation, including the safe use of laxatives during pregnancy.
+You can read more about the symptoms of constipation and treatment of constipation, including the safe use of laxatives during pregnancy.

 Cramp in pregnancy

 Cramp is a sudden, sharp pain, usually in your calf muscles or feet.
 It is most common at night.
 Nobody really knows what causes it, but there are some ideas about causes of cramp and why it can happen in pregnancy.

 Regular, gentle exercise in pregnancy, particularly ankle and leg movements, will improve your circulation and may help to prevent cramp occurring.
 Try these foot exercises:

 - bend and stretch your foot vigorously up and down 30 times